Expensify/App/OfflineUX.md

 5. Can the server response be anticipated?

-Assuming that the request succeeds when it’s sent to the server, do you know what would the request return?
-For example, we would answer NO if there is some new data coming back from the server that we have no way of guessing (example: a list of bank accounts from Plaid, input validation that the client isn't able to perform like re-using an existing password when resetting a password).
-Answer YES if you can anticipate what the response from the server would be.
+Answer NO if there is data coming back from the server that we can't know (example: a list of bank accounts from Plaid, input validation that the server must perform).
+Answer YES if we can know what the response from the server would be.

 6. Is there validation done on the server?